Azatbeki/Azatbeki/README.md

 # 👋 Hi, I'm Azatbek Ismailov

-## 🧠 Data Scientist | Product Analyst | ML Enthusiast
+## 🧠 Data Scientist
 📍 San Francisco Bay Area | 📧 azatbek.ismailov1@gmail.com | [🔗 LinkedIn](https://www.linkedin.com/in/aza-ismailov/) | [🔗 GitHub](https://github.com/Azatbeki)

 ---

 ### 👨‍💻 About Me

-I’m a data professional with 5+ years of experience in **product analytics**, **credit risk**, and **financial forecasting**, currently working as a **Data Scientist at Capital One**.
+I’m a data scientist with experience in **product analytics**, **credit risk**, and **financial forecasting**, currently working as a **Data Scientist at Capital One**.
 My focus is on translating messy data into clear business impact — whether that’s by predicting churn, improving A/B test design, or building dashboards that drive decisions.

 I'm passionate about making data accessible, actionable, and impactful — turning complex insights into stories that spark strategy.